colyseus/docs/docs/state/schema.md

 }
 ```

-This way you can simply run `npm run schema-codegen` instead of running the command manually every time:
+This way you can run `npm run schema-codegen` rather than the full command:

 ```
 npm run schema-codegen